propagamap/openelevationservice/README.rst

 - Set ``coord_precision`` to ``0.00083333333333333333``.
 - The part of ``srtm_parameters`` need not be changed.
-- For part of ``provider_parameters``, do one of the following for each connection properties to the remote database server:
+- For part of ``provider_parameters``, do one of the following for each connection property to the remote database server:
     - Write the property in the file.
     - Set the property as environment variables, turning to upper case and adding the prefix ``OES_`` to the variable name, e.g. ``db_name`` to ``OES_DB_NAME``.